Protection of crowds and smart city transport infrastructure, public buildings and central park

 Pilsen, Czech Republic

-The Pilsen pilot scenario focuses on a crisis situation during a mass gathering of people in a single space, including an evacuation of 15000 people from a football stadium and its surroundings.
+The Pilsen pilot scenario focuses on a crisis situation during a mass gathering of people in a single space, including an evacuation of a football stadium and its surroundings.

-The scenario will focus on managing a crisis situation at the stadium, alternatively either:
+The scenario will focus on managing a crisis situation at the stadium, caused by a terrorist attack on the gathered crowd.
+This large scale exercise includes the participation of: